 - The cake core was removed prior in order to reduce sample variation.

 - Humidity was controlled using a Boveda pack and silica desiccant packets.

-- I used a calibrated analog hygrometer for the humidity measurements.
+- A calibrated analog hygrometer was used for the humidity measurements.

 I broke this tea up into chunks, putting half in one bag and the other half in another.